Predators (2010 film): Sequel

 Nimród Antal had talked about a direct sequel to Predators and said he would love to do one.
 Rodriguez has said that he has interest in a sequel because of the large number of potential ideas the Predator planet setting provides:

 In 2010, Rodriguez confirmed that there would eventually be a Predators sequel:

 Adrien Brody also spoke about reprising his role in a possible sequel:

 In June 2014, Fox announced plans for a new film, with Shane Black co-writing and directing, Fred Dekker co-writing and John Davis producing (without the involvement of Rodriguez).
 At the time, Black said the film is a sequel, rather than a reboot, while Davis said the film would "reinvent the franchise".
-It was explained that since the plot takes place on Earth, the story will be more closely linked to the first two films; while the film acknowledges the events of Predator and Predator 2, but before the events of Predators.
+It was explained that since the plot takes place on Earth, the story will be more closely linked to the first two films; while the film acknowledges the events of Predator and Predator 2.